 Leeds real estate is some of the most expensive in Alabama, although Leeds house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Leeds isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Leeds are a mix of both white- and blue-collar jobs.
-Overall, Leeds is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Leeds who work in office and administrative support (19.79%), sales jobs (11.42%), and management occupations (7.89%).
+Leeds is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Leeds is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Leeds who work in office and administrative support (12.25%), sales jobs (10.91%), and management occupations (10.30%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Leeds has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Leeds has few renters and college students.
 But the biggest reason it is quieter in Leeds than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Leeds may be for you.